The Newell Highway Program Alliance (NHPA) will commence safety improvement work, six kilometres north of Tocumwal, in June 2021.

 The project will take about ten months to complete, weather permitting.

-Transport for NSW have partnered with BMD and AECOM to form the Newell Highway Program Alliance.
+Transport for NSW has partnered with BMD and AECOM to form the Newell Highway Program Alliance.

 The strategic partnership will deliver about 40 additional overtaking lanes in an estimated four years rather than the likely eight years it would take to fund and deliver this work using traditional procurement methods.

-This innovative mode of delivery will result in a minimum of 60 kilometres of new overtaking lanes to improve safety, reduce travel times, allow more accurate travel planning and improve freight efficiency.
+This innovative delivery mode will result in a minimum of 60 kilometres of new overtaking lanes to improve safety, reduce travel times, allow more accurate travel planning and improve freight efficiency.

 The new overtaking lanes are expected to provide around 33 minutes of travel time savings along the length of the Newell Highway from the Victorian to the Queensland border.

-The Australian Government has approved an additional $59.5 million under Tranche 1 of the Road Safety Program for safety improvement work to be carried out adjacent to seven of the overtaking lane projects.
+The Australian Government has approved $76.54 million for safety improvement works to be carried out next to seven of the overtaking lane projects.

 The work includes widening the road shoulders and centreline, and installing rumble strips along the highway.

-The safety improvement work will commence in June 2021 and is expected to take six months to complete.
+The safety improvement work will commence in June 2021 and is expected to take ten months to complete.